hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ksp/banners_grabber.md

 3. **`test_get_banners_no_input`:** This test checks for a case where the function is called without any additional arguments which is essential to cover potential edge cases

 4. **`test_get_banners_raises_exception_on_invalid_input`:** This is a placeholder test.
 The original code lacks exception handling, so this test *does not* pass.
 However, it shows the structure for *future* testing if the `get_banners` function were to raise exceptions (e.g., if it needs a particular type of input and raises a `TypeError`).
-The placeholder now demonstrates how to test for `TypeError`.
+The placeholder now demonStartes how to test for `TypeError`.
 Crucially, it shows how to check the *exception message* which is a vital part of robust error handling verification.
 Remember to replace the dummy exception with the actual exception expected by the function.

 **Crucial Considerations for real-world testing:**

-* **Meaningful Input:** The placeholder `banners_grabber.get_banners(123)` demonstrates how to test *invalid* inputs.
+* **Meaningful Input:** The placeholder `banners_grabber.get_banners(123)` demonStartes how to test *invalid* inputs.
 Real-world tests would need to provide more sophisticated and relevant invalid inputs based on the *actual expected inputs* of the function.

 * **Error Handling:** The provided code does not handle any errors.
 If you expect or want `get_banners` to throw exceptions under particular circumstances, these must be tested explicitly with `pytest.raises`.